 Students may receive a Cal Grant B for a maximum of 4 full-time years or 8 full-time semesters.
-To complete a program of study within four years, students must enroll into at least 15 units per semester, or 30 units per academic year.
-To earn a two-year degree in two years, students must enroll into at least 15 units per semester, or 30 units per academic year.
-Students offered a Cal Grant C will qualify only if they are officially enrolled in an occupational, technical, or vocational program indicated as a Career and Technical Education program.
+Special rules exist for current or former foster youth.
+Students offered a Cal Grant C will qualify only if they were officially enrolled in an occupational, technical, or vocational program indicated as a Career Technical Education (CTE) program.